 Taping some wires to your skull and connecting them to a 9-volt battery sounds kinda wild, right?

 But could a couple of milliamps of current from a 9-volt battery actually boost your brain power?
 Lower your anxiety?
 Eliminate depression?
+Turn you into a hyper focused productivity machine?

 Sounds kinda crazy, like some crackpot science, right?